On this page:

 What if you have a plan nominee?

-If you have a plan nominee , they will choose how to manage your plan funding if it’s part of their nominee arrangement.
-This means we decide your nominee is responsible for managing your funding, and they agree to it.
+If you have a plan nominee, they will choose how to manage your plan funding if it’s part of their nominee arrangement.

 Your nominee has a duty to work out what you want.
 They need to make decisions that help your personal and social wellbeing.